California urges court to compel Amazon to comply with coronavirus probe

 “We’re puzzled by the attorney general’s sudden rush to court. ...
 Their claims of noncompliance with their demands don’t line up with the facts,” Seth said.

-Seth added that the company has invested billions of dollars in equipment and technology, including building on-site testing for employees and providing personal protective equipment for workers during the pandemic.
+Seth said the company has invested heavily in on-site testing for employees and personal protective equipment during the pandemic.

+The attorney general’s investigation into Amazon dates to the spring of this year, when news about working conditions at Amazon’s in-state facilities raised concern, according to the petition.

+The Guardian reported in May that Amazon had denied some requests for paid sick leave that worker activists alleged violated a California law giving two weeks’ time to staff at facilities where food is stored, like Amazon’s.
+The pro-worker group IE Amazonians Unite said it contacted state officials on the matter and that ultimately Amazon notified personnel about the paid leave opportunity.

 Reporting by David Shepardson, Nandita Bose and Jeffrey Dastin; Editing by Jonathan Oatis, Richard Chang and Will Dunham